souldern/souldern.github.io/home/announcements/souldern-advent-2020.md

 Trail’ WhatsApp group or writing a note to Anvil Cottage, High Street.
 Allocated dates will be published a week later.

-[PDF Poster](Souldern Advent Trail 2020.pdf) Do pass this poster and information on to anyone you think might like to take part!
+Do pass this [PDF poster](Souldern Advent Trail 2020.pdf) and information on to anyone you think might like to take part!

 ## Souldern Village Advent Trail  Extra Information